 How to make this recipe

-- Mash the bananas with a fork.
+- Mash the bananas with a fork in a large bowl.
 (Image 1)

-- Add the egg and mix through.
+- Add the egg and stir through.
 (Image 2)

 - Add in the yoghurt and mix well.
 (Image 3)

-- Add in the flour and nutmeg.
+- Add in the dry ingredients: flour and nutmeg.
 (Image 4)

 - Add the water (Image 5)